 Employees typically use their paid time off to travel, but with travel bans and potential health risks, the typical use of PTO is no longer a viable option; employers have financial skin in the game, as unused PTO is considered an accounting liability.
 Given that, HR leaders are looking at ways to encourage employees to take their paid time off now rather than waiting until travel becomes more readily available or during the holidays.

 Early data suggest the decrease may be dramatic.
-According to a recent study cited in the Wall Street Journal by Zenefits, a human resources software company, workers at roughly 3000 companies submitted approximately 63,000 vacation requests in April and May of 2020.
-By comparison, about 120,000 requests were submitted during the same period of 2019 - a decline of almost 50%.
+According to a recent study cited in the Wall Street Journal by Zenefits, a human resources software company, workers at roughly 3000 companies submitted approximately 210,000 vacation requests from March through July of 2020.
+By comparison, about 295,000 requests were submitted during the same period of 2019 - a decline of almost 29%.

-Other anecdotal examples reflect big decreases, though not quite reaching 50%.
+Other anecdotal examples reflect big decreases as well.
 According to the Chicago Tribune, Maestro Health - a company which administers other companies' self-funded health plans - has seen employees take 25%-30% fewer vacation days this year compared with "normal years."
 CEO Craig Maloney said "what we want to do is communicate with teammates and urge them to take time off to de-stress and decompress.
 We [leadership] need to model the right behavior when it comes to days off."

 This appears to be the trend.
 "Lots of companies have said [that] we're worried about employees because nobody is taking vacation," said Carol Sladek, a Work/Life Partner at Aon, a leading global professional services firm providing a broad range of risk, reinsurance, retirement and health solutions.

 Brian Alcala, an employment attorney with Nixon Peabody, told the Chicago Tribune that "As people get back to the office there could be a PTO bomb whereby everyone will want to take their PTO by year's end."